 Participants may not sell any shares granted under a Company award agreement (except to pay the exercise price of stock options or taxes generated as a result of equity grants) until they satisfy the stock ownership requirement.
 Stock owned in a Company-sponsored retirement plan, unvested restricted stock, unvested RSUs and stock owned outright count toward the ownership requirement.
 Should a person covered by the policy fail to have the required amount accumulated after five (5) years, then further equity grants may be discontinued until the person has complied with the Policy.
-The Committee intends that participants will be able to meet the ownership requirements through stock awards.
+The Compensation Committee monitors ownership levels annually and believes that adequate progress is being made toward the stated guidelines.